You can use Confluence page properties to define customized text placeholders in your exports.

 - Insert a Page Properties macro on the page

-- Add a two-column table into the macro body, with the left column containing the keys (i.e. the page property names), and the right column contains the corresponding page property values.
+Add a two-column table into the macro body, with the left column containing the keys (i.e. the page property names), and the right column contains the corresponding page property values.
+The added table should contain a left header column for the keys like this:

 Using multiple page property macros?